hackclub/cider/submissions/bitesense/README.md

 **GitHub URL**: https://github.com/vracton/bitesenseapp

 **How did you build this**: I used SwiftUI to make this.
-This was my frist real SwiftUI app, so I had to spend a signficiant amount of time learning how to make the unique features for this app.
+This was my first real SwiftUI app, so I had to spend a signficiant amount of time learning how to make the unique features for this app.
 Additionally, I had to figure out how to convert a Keras-based model into one compatible with CoreML.

 **Did you use Hakatime to log your progress?**: Yes